Set up a mirror to pull telemetry data from an external system

 Now let's add a telemetry stream from the mirror to the a-host component we added in the push integration tutorial.
 Navigate to the component and select it to open detailed information about the component in the right panel Selection details tab.

-In the Telemetry streams section, click on the Add button.
+In the Telemetry section, click ADD NEW STREAM.
 This opens the Stream Wizard and allows you to add a new stream.
 Enter mirror sample as the name for the stream and select the Mirror server datasource.

 Here is what that looks like:

-Click on the Save button to permanently add the stream to the a-host component.
+Click the Save button to permanently add the stream to the a-host component.